 If they’re waking when it’s a usual feed time, then you would obviously feed them.
 But if your baby wakes when it’s not a usual feed time, what you want to do first is just wait.

-You might just wait five minutes and see if they go back to sleep.
-If they do not go back to sleep, then you would go in to comfort them and help them fall back asleep.
+If they don’t, then you would go in to comfort them and help them fall back asleep.

 And if they don’t go back to sleep, then you would come back in and try and comfort them to go back to sleep.